-- Fanon Discontinuity: This is how most Foolkiller fans treat any post 1991 appearances of Salinger of Gerhardt, in which they clearly act out of character:
+- This is how most Foolkiller fans treat a lot of the post-1991 appearances of Salinger or Gerhardt, with major examples being:

-- The bizarre Lunatik episode in which a renegade FBI agent allegedly had Salinger temporarily released so that he could frame Ghost Rider expy Vengeance.
-The Foolkiller's method of executing his victims by burning is similar to Vengeance's.
-That's all that the two have in common however, except for the fact that Vengeance does not kill, he only torments.
+- The bizarre Lunatik episode in which a renegade FBI agent allegedly had Salinger temporarily released so that he could frame Ghost Rider character Vengeance.
+The Foolkiller's method of executing his victims by burning is similar to Vengeance's; that's all that the two have in common however, as Vengeance does not kill, he only torments.

-- Gerhardt was amongst the many villains who escaped from The Raft and joined The Hood's army during Civil War.
+- Gerhardt was among the many villains who escaped from The Raft and joined The Hood's army during Civil War.
 Still later, he was seen in a mental hospital picking fights with Deadpool, and was among those vying for the bounty placed on Agent Venom's head by Lord Ogre.